 Commissioner Edgar KERINDUN OAM (Sara Clan) was born and raised in Aurukun and is a traditional owner of the area.
-Commissioner Kerindun previously held the position of Engagement Officer at Queensland Health until his election as a Councillor for the Aurukun Shire Council in 2012.
-He held the position of Councillor for a further eight years during which time he was also appointed as the Deputy Mayor for the last four years until 2020.
-Aurukun Commissioner Kerindun decided not to stand as a candidate in the 2020 Local Government elections.
-On 26 January 2015 Aurukun Commissioner Kerindun was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.
-He was one of the original Community Police Officers in Aurukun and continues to promote justice and rehabilitation for ex-offenders.
-Together with his partner, Aurukun Commissioner Doris Poonkamelya, they have in their care three children from their extended family.
-Commissioner Kerindun has a strong belief that if you show respect to everyone, everyone will have more respect for you.
+Before his election as a Councillor for the Aurukun Shire Council in 2012 Commissioner Kerindun worked as an Engagement Officer at Queensland Health.
+He served as a Councillor for eight years, including four years as Deputy Mayor, until 2020 when he decided not to run for re-election.
+On

+26 January 2015 Commissioner Kerindun was awarded the Medal of the Order of Australia (OAM) for his services to the community.
+One of the original Community Police Officers in Aurukun, he continues to advocate for justice and rehabilitation for ex-offenders.
+Along with his partner, Commissioner Doris Poonkamelya, he cares for three children from their extended family.
+Commissioner Kerindun believes that showing respect to everyone fosters mutual respect.